erigontech/erigon/README.md

   limitations apply.
   **Please also note the default WSL2 environment has its own IP address which does not match the one of the network interface of Windows host: take this into account when configuring NAT for port 30303 on your router.**

+### Beacon Chain

+Erigon can be used as an execution client for beacon chain consensus clients (Eth2).

+You must run the JSON-RPC daemon in addition to the Erigon client, instructions for building and running the JSON-RPC daemon can be found [here](#json-rpc-daemon).

+If you are running your beacon chain client on a different device, you will also need to include `--http.addr 0.0.0.0` as the JSON-RPC daemon will only listen on localhost by default.

+Once the JSON-RPC daemon is running, all you need to do is point your beacon chain client to `<ip address>:8545`, where <ip address> is either localhost or the IP address of the device running the JSON-RPC daemon.

+Erigon has been tested with Lighthouse however all other clients that support JSON-RPC should also work.

 Key features
 ============